Engineer To Order manufacturers are different from standard made to stock manufacturers.

 Case study: Handling Specialty, Niagara, ON

 Consider the following case.
-Handling Specialty, a Niagara, Ontario based ETO, experienced increasing sales and falling profits.
-The symptoms included duplication of effort entering data, excessive material delays caused by design changes and an inability to access past history to improve estimate accuracy.
+Handling Specialty, a Niagara, Ontario based Engineer To Order company, experienced increasing sales and falling profits.
+The symptoms included duplication of effort entering data, excessive material delays caused by design changes, and an inability to access past history to improve estimate accuracy.
 They had no “early warning” job costing information nor reliable inventory and work-in-progress values to produce accurate monthly statements.

 In order to overcome these problems, they decided to streamline their business process.
 They chose Total ETO.
 The result of dynamically integrating sales, estimating, engineering, purchasing, production and administration into one seamless system was dramatic.